Solarigraphy: Beginnings

+Previous experiments with long exposures on photosensitive papers and with registration of the sun arcs in the sky were done at the end of the 1990s in Poland by the students Paweł Kula, Przemek Jesionek, Marek Noniewicz and Konrad Smołenski and in the 1980s by Dominique Stroobant, respectively.
 In 2000, Diego López Calvín, Sławomir Decyk and Paweł Kula started a global and synchronized photographic work known as "Solaris Project".
 This work, which mixes together art and science, is based on the active participation through the Internet of people interested in the apparent movement of the Sun, that is photographed with artisan pinhole cameras loaded with photosensitive material and subjected to very long exposures of time.
-Previous experiments with long exposures on photosensitive papers and with registration of the sun arcs in the sky were done at the end of the 90's in Poland by the students Paweł Kula, Przemek Jesionek, Marek Noniewicz and Konrad Smołenski and in the 80's by Dominique Stroobant, respectively.